debemdeboas/pucrs-seguranca-de-sistemas-t2/README.md

 - verify message signatures given a known public key,
 - encrypt and decrypt messages using AES-128

+## Documentation

+We host our docs in [GitHub Pages](https://debemdeboas.github.io/pucrs-seguranca-de-sistemas-t2).

+To get started, take a look at the [`int main()` documentation](https://debemdeboas.github.io/pucrs-seguranca-de-sistemas-t2/main_8c.html#a3c04138a5bfe5d72780bb7e82a18e627).

 ## Examples

 If you run `./main samples` it will generate the following files: